Tanks of North Korea: T-34

 The North Koreans armored force in the Korean War consisted mostly of Soviet T-34-85 medium tanks.
 These former Soviet tanks were an effective weapon as the South Koreans had no tanks of their own.
 A full brigade equipped with around 120 T-34-85s spearheaded the invasion of South Korea in June 1950.
 The North Korean tanks had overwhelming early successes against South Korean infantry, Task Force Smith, and U.S. M24 Chaffee light tanks.

 The South Koreans had few weapons to defend against tanks, mostly the American M9A1 bazooka.

 More tank engagements occurred with more T-34-85 tanks when China entered the conflict in February 1951 but because these tanks were dispersed with the infantry, tank to tank battles with UN forces were uncommon.
 A survey after the war concluded that there were 119 tank vs. tank actions involving U.S. Army and Marine units during the Korean War, with 97 T-34-85 tanks knocked out and another 18 probable.
 The M4A3E8 was involved in 50% of the tank actions, the M26 in 32%, and the M46 in 10%.
 The M26 and M46 proved to be an overmatch for the T-34-85 as their 90 mm HVAP round could punch all the way through the T-34 from the front glacis armour to the back, whereas the T-34-85 had difficulty penetrating the armour of the M26 or the M46.
 The M4A3E8, firing 76 mm HVAP rounds, was a closer match to the T-34-85 as both tanks could destroy each other at normal combat ranges.

+T-34s that have remained in service have been upgraded with slat armour and T-55 style roadwheels.